bwein-net/contao-dismissable-banner-element/Readme.md

 # Dismissable Banner Element for Contao Open Source CMS

 This Bundle provides a dismissable banner content element.
 The dismiss of the banner is stored in the local storage of the browser.
-The banner will also be shown again after the configured expiry time (default: 30 day) or if it has been modified in the back end since the dismiss of the user.
+The banner will also be shown again after the configured expiry time (default: 30 days) or if it has been modified in the back end since the dismiss of the user.

 ## Installation